Rohan-Swift/VTU-Mobile-App-Development-Laboratory/Readme.md

     and password match, then move to the next activity which displays a message- Successful Login.
 Else it should display message, login failed.
 User is given only
     2 attempts after that display a toast message saying failed login attempt and disable the sign in button.
 Use bundle transfer to transfrer information from one activity to another

+4. Develop an application to set an image as wallpaper.
+On click of a button, the wallpaper image should start to change randomly every 30 seconds.